katwre/motifActivity/README.md

 ### Install the latest version via install_github

-You can install the development version of **deconvR** directly from Github:
+You can install the development version of **motifActivity** directly from Github:

 ``` r
 library(devtools)